Botz-Limited/sensing_system-Zephyr/docs/Bluetooth_GATT_Specification.md

 ### Implementation Details

 - **Isolation**: All legacy features are isolated using conditional compilation flags (`CONFIG_LEGACY_BLE_ENABLED` and `CONFIG_PRIMARY_DEVICE`) to prevent any impact on the main firmware or non-legacy implementations.
+- **Exact Behavioral Matching**: The implementation exactly mimics the old firmware behavior:
+  - **Immediate Auto-Start**: 10Hz streaming begins immediately when phone enables notifications (CCC write)
+  - **107-Byte Packets**: Exact packet size and format matching old firmware (106 data bytes + 1 checksum)
+  - **Command Processing**: Supports all legacy commands ("I1", "I2", "I3", "S0") with immediate responses
+  - **Data Content**: Identical field layout and hardcoded values (30.0°C temperature, 50.0% battery)
 - **Data Flow for Secondary Device**: The secondary device's data is transmitted to the primary via the D2D interface.
 The primary processes this data through notification handlers in `src/bluetooth/ble_d2d_rx_client.cpp`, updates the legacy BLE service, and then packs and sends it to the mobile phone using the secondary characteristic.
 This ensures the mobile app receives separate data streams for primary and secondary devices, each in the expected 107-byte format.
 - **Current Implementation Status**:
-  - Primary Device Characteristic (`...d466`): ✅ Fully functional, sends 107-byte packets
+  - Primary Device Characteristic (`...d466`): ✅ Fully functional, sends 107-byte packets with immediate auto-start
-  - Secondary Device Characteristic (`...d467`): ✅ Fully functional, forwards D2D data in 107-byte format
+  - Secondary Device Characteristic (`...d467`): ✅ Fully functional, forwards D2D data in 107-byte format with auto-start
-  - Configuration Characteristic (`...d468`): ⚠️ Write handler implemented but command processing not yet functional
+  - Configuration Characteristic (`...d468`): ✅ Fully functional, processes all legacy commands ("I1", "I2", "I3", "S0")
-  - BNO055 Service and Characteristic: ⚠️ Service defined but quaternion-only data stream not yet active
+  - BNO055 Service and Characteristic: ✅ Fully functional, provides separate quaternion stream
-- **Purpose**: The addition of the secondary characteristic ensures that mobile applications compatible with the legacy firmware can now receive and process data from both devices independently, maintaining backward compatibility while extending functionality.
+- **Purpose**: The legacy implementation ensures that mobile applications built for the old firmware can connect and receive identical data streams without any modifications, while the addition of the secondary characteristic extends this compatibility to dual-device setups.

 ### Known Limitations

-1. **Configuration Commands**: The configuration characteristic accepts writes but does not yet process legacy commands like "I1", "I2", "I3".
-2. **BNO055 Quaternion Stream**: While the BNO055 service is defined, the separate quaternion-only notification stream is not yet active.
-Quaternion data is currently only available within the 107-byte packed format.
-3. **Fixed Values**: Temperature is hardcoded to 30.0°C and battery level to 50.0% as the BHI360 does not have temperature sensing and battery monitoring is handled separately.
+1. **Temperature Sensor**: Temperature is hardcoded to 30.0°C as the BHI360 does not have built-in temperature sensing capability.
+2. **Battery Data**: Battery level is hardcoded to 50.0% as real-time battery monitoring is handled separately from the legacy interface.
+3. **Packet Format**: The implementation strictly adheres to the old firmware's 107-byte format (106 data + 1 checksum) exactly as documented in the Legacy firmware/README.md.